pwitvoet/mess/readme.md

 Any entity attribute can be customized with embedded expressions.
 These expressions are surrounded by curly braces.
 For example, the value `corner{4 + 5}` contains the expression `4 + 5`, which evaluates to `9`, so the final value becomes `corner9`.

 #### Referencing attributes of instance-creating entities
 When a macro entity creates a template instance, its attributes are made visible to expressions in the selected template.
-For example, imagine a template that contains an `env_sprite` entity with its `renderamt` (FX Amount) attribute set to `{brightness or 128}`.
-The `brightness` part means that this will use the value of the `brightness` attribute of the instance-creating entity.
-The `or 128` part means that, if the `brightness` attribute is empty or missing, `128` will be used instead.

-So a `macro_insert` entity that contains a `brightness` attribute with value `0` will produce an `env_sprite` with a `renderamt` of `0`, while a `macro_insert` without a `brightness` attribute will produce an `env_sprite` whose `renderamt` is `128`.
+This means that expressions inside a template can produce different results depending on the attributes of the macro entity that uses that template.

+This is why, in the above landmine example, each `macro_insert` can specify its own landmine damage: the `damage` in `{damage or 100}` refers to the `damage` attribute of the current `macro_insert` entity.

 #### SmartEdit mode
-MESS only recognizes internal attribute names, which are only visible in `SmartEdit` mode.
-But `SmartEdit` mode also allows new attributes to be added, which is very useful for customizing templates.
+Enabling `SmartEdit` mode allows new attributes to be added, which is very useful for customizing templates.
+That's how, in the landmine example, the custom `damage` attribute was added.

+But there's another reason why `SmartEdit` mode is useful: just as Half-Life itself, MESS only recognizes internal attribute names, and these are only shown when `SmartEdit` mode is enabled.

-#### Functions
+#### Commonly used functions
 Finally, here are some of the most commonly used functions that can be used in MESS expressions:

 - `iid()` - Returns the unique numeric ID of the current instance.